NixImagery/edengths-quarto/README.md

 # edengths-quarto - Quarto website and PhD thesis template

+This repository **no longer maintained** as of 10 February 2025.
+My own thesis has moved to a different, less restrictive $\LaTeX$ document class.
+I will make a [small working example](https://github.com/NixImagery/SWE-quarto-thesis) of the project today.
+Edinburgh PGRs might consider using that as a starting point for their research project.

 ## ABOUT

-This is a quarto project which uses the Latex2e edengths template which corresponds to the regulations regarding layout of a thesis submitted within the University of Edinburgh.
+This was a quarto project which uses the Latex2e edengths template which corresponds to the regulations regarding layout of a thesis submitted within the University of Edinburgh.
 It is **not official**, but conforms as best as possible to the regulation as detailed at:

 [The University of Edinburgh Academic Services](http://www.ed.ac.uk/academic-services/students/thesis-submission)